Salomé

 It is to have:

-The aim of all this is not to do “SEO for AI” or “SEO to check boxes”.
+The aim of all this is not just to “make good content for humans” and hope that's enough.

 These businesses have migrated to Webflow